 @github-actions autotune- runs a number of stylers/formatters, builds some of the docs, and commits the results

-@github-actions rebase- rebases the PR onto the master branch
+@github-actions rebase- rebases the PR onto the main branch

 dev.yml- runs any time there is activity on a PR, or a PR is merged; it runs the linter and tests that the PR can be merged

-dev_pr.yml- runs any time a PR is opened or updated; checks the formatting of the PR title, adds links to the appropriate JIRA ticket if included in the title (or adds a comment requesting the user fix this if not), and adds any relevant GitHub labels
+dev_pr.yml- runs any time a PR is opened or updated; checks the formatting of the PR title, adds assignee to the appropriate GitHub issue if needed (or adds a comment requesting the user to include the issue id in the title), and adds any relevant GitHub labels

 There are two other files which define action-triggered builds: